You are currently viewing The 12 Best Cigars to Smoke in 2021

 Filler: Nicaragua

-Wrapper: Corojo, NicaraguaBEST SPICY CIGARTatuaje Tattoo SeriesHenry Phillips$292 AT JRCIGARS.COM
+Wrapper: Corojo, NicaraguaBEST SPICY CIGARTatuaje Tattoo SeriesHenry Phillips

 Founder Pete Johnson and master blender Don ‘Pepin’ Garcia are well respected for making cigars that consistently receive high scores from reviewers.
 The secret may be “Cuban-esque” flavors, stemming from Cuban-seed Nicaraguan-grown tobacco.